-Concrete Caverns are a four-piece indie rock outfit who formed in North London in 2014.
+Concrete Caverns are a four-piece indie rock band who formed in North London in 2014.
 Joe Driffield (lead vocal and rhythm guitar), Zach Stone (backing vocal and lead guitar), Liam Banga (backing vocal and bass), and Adam Strain (drums and percussion), deliver high energy indie rock inspired by bands like Arctic Monkeys, Oasis, and Catfish and the Bottlemen.
-In a recent review of a performance at NME award winning venue, ‘The Horn’ in St. Albans, Indie Underground described their sound as, “messy gritty indie rock with a refreshingly unique edge, and this sets Concrete Caverns up on a different level to most bands out there currently.”
+In a recent review of a performance at NME award winning venue, ‘The Horn’ in St. Albans, Indie Underground described their sound as, “messy gritty indie rock with a refreshingly unique edge."

 The band frequently perform at The Horn in Liam’s hometown of St. Albans, where they have supported emerging artists including October Drift, BlackWaters, Strange Bones, and Billy Bibby & The Wry Smiles.
 As well as regular support slots here, they also played Independent Venue Week 2016 and 2017.
 Their polished performances have prompted the likes of Big Jim Cambo from Tom Robinson’s, ‘Fresh on the Net’, to comment, “I look up to all you musicians, but the bass player from @ConcreteCaverns (excellent live) takes metaphors to a new height.”